About 50,000 people a year are diagnosed with oral cancer in the United States each year, and about 10,000 will die from the disease.

-Typically, the screening is two-part.
+Typically, oral cancer screenings are two-part.
 There is a visual exam and a physical exam.

-In the visual exam, we will inspect the patient’s face, neck, lips, inside of the nose, and oral cavity.
-The patient must take out all removable dental appliances to uncover areas of their mouth.
-The periodontist will then check for asymmetries, swelling, bumps, patches of color, ulcerations, or any other abnormality.
+In the visual exam, we will inspect your face, neck, lips, inside of the nose, and oral cavity.
+You will need to take out removable dental appliances to expose all areas inside your mouth.
+We then will check for asymmetries, swelling, bumps, patches of color, ulcerations, or any other abnormality.

-During or after the visual exam, we will check the patients head, cheeks, jaw, under the chin, and oral cavity for unusual masses.
-Lessened mobility when opening your mouth or pain while being checked for masses may also be signs of oral cancer.
+During or after the visual exam, we will check your head, cheeks, jaw, under the chin, and oral cavity for unusual masses.
+Difficulty opening your mouth or pain while being checked for masses may also be signs of oral cancer.

-The Oral cancer screening process is typically precautionary and not diagnostic, so if something is abnormal a patient might be asked to come in for more regular screenings as a safety measure.
-The exams are not very complicated and early diagnosis is a patient’s best method to combat oral cancer.
+The oral cancer screening process is typically precautionary and not diagnostic; therefore, if something is abnormal, you will be asked to come in for more regular screenings as a precautionary measure.
+The exams are not complicated, and early diagnosis is your best method to combat oral cancer.

 Oral cancer screenings have value beyond the exam itself.
 They give you a chance to talk to your periodontist or dentists about any concerns — and to learn more about reducing oral cancer risks.
 If you’re apprehensive about having a screening, considering writing a list of questions before you go, then you will remember to ask about everything on your mind.
 Once the exam is complete, it can help to put your mind at ease.